 Thanks to Richard Lee Brown for first posting this on Facebook.

 There has been a continuing discussion over the last few years of why so few women remain in science.
 While I’m not going to dive into that topic here, you can find great discussions here, here, here and here.
-I don’t however think anyone argues about why women don’t enter science in the first place, especially when you . . . → Read More: Women in Science
+I don’t however think anyone argues about why women don’t enter science in the first place, . . . → Read More: Women in Science